codio/site/source/docs/classes/unitmanagement/autograde.html.md

 ### Deducting for late submission
-You may want to be able to deduct a number of points if the student submits (marks the Unit as complete) post a nominal deadline.
+You may want to be able to deduct a number of points if the student submits (marks the Unit as complete) past a nominal deadline.
 In this case, we recommend that you pass the date and time of the deadline as a parameter to the grading script.
 If you are using our sample bootstrap and Python code (see below) then you should be careful to pass in the date in the format `2016-11-24T14:30`.

 <img alt="authtoken" src="/img/docs/grading-deadline.png" class="simple"/>